 Bladderwrack seaweed is an abundant in the North Atlantic. and belongs to the brown seaweed group.
 It has been used medicinally in Europe for centuries , mainly to balance the thyroid gland and reduce inflammation & pain from aching joints.
 Not a traditional culinary sea vegetable, it is mostly used as a therapeutic tea , to make tinctures & poultices, and in various ways to cleanse & nourish the skin.

 Wrongly called kelp, it is instead a Fucus genus.
 It grows abundantly in the inter-tidal area of the sea-shore.
 See the video tab to find out what it looks like in the wild and see it being harvested.
 The gel from the bladders can be used as an effective & natural sunscreen.

-Pacific Harvest Bladderwrack is imported from Canada, where it is sustainably harvested from the wild in the Eastern Provinces.
+Pacific Harvest Bladderwrack is imported from France, where it is sustainably harvested from the wild.
 It is tested for contaminants.

 Label & Warnings

 Bladderwrack is high in iodine and has been used over centuries to modulate thyroid function.
 Only a small amount is required to meet the daily requirements.
 Care should also be taken when used with other medication, please consult your health practitioner.